 However, conventional recipes might be less interesting after a point of time.
 Innovating dishes with the help of potatoes can perk up the cooks’ and consumers’ moods.

 So, if you’re tired of mash or have had enough roasties for a lifetime, this article will reignite your love for one of the most versatile foods out there, with the best ways to eat a potato.

 Is it pasta?
 Is it a dumpling?
-Whatever you want to call it, gnocchi is one of our favourite ways to consume potatoes.
-These small dough balls exist all around Italy in different variations, accompanied with light and delicious sauces, from tomato and basil to pesto.
+Whatever you want to call it, gnocchi is one of our favorite ways to consume potatoes.
+These small dough balls exist all around Italy in different variations, accompanied by light and delicious sauces, from tomato and basil to pesto.

 Even in the 21st century, these fluffy dumplings are still going strong.
 Gnocchi is incredibly simple to make at home, only requiring potatoes, eggs, and flour if you’re not already convinced.

 If you’re more of a deep-fried kind of person, Pommes de Terre Lorette, or Lorette potatoes, are our option of choice.